cartheur/M6x09-II-SBC/README.md

 ## M6x09-II-SBC

-A minature seventeen-component singleboard computer.
+A minature seventeen-component singleboard computer to experiment with the `x09` architecture.

 ![image](/design/finished-board.jpg)